-Beneficial State Bank placed a large order for masks for our front-line staff.
+Beneficial State Bank placed a large order of masks for our front-line staff.
 Are you interested in placing an order of 25+ for your organization?
-Visit their website.

 Support one of their long-term partners, the Portland Institute for Contemporary Art (PICA).
 PICA’s programming supports the experiments of the most vital and provocative artists of our time.

 Follow Portland Garment Factory on Instagram.

 We are grateful to work with many women-owned or -led organizations that are leading the way, and we encourage you to read their stories.